Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

+- Buffalo and its opponents have combined to put up more than 43 points in nine of 16 games this season.

-- Buffalo's games this season have gone over 43 points nine of 16 times.
+- New York's games have gone over 43 points in 10 of 16 chances this season.

 - The combined points per game average of the two teams, 47.3, is 4.3 points more than Sunday's over/under.

-- The 47.2 points per game these two squads have allowed their opponents to score this season are 4.2 more than the 43 total in this contest.
+- These two squads surrender a combined 47.2 points per game, 4.2 more than this contest's over/under.

-- Bills games this season feature an average total of 47.8 points, a number 4.8 points higher than Sunday's over/under.
+- The Bills and their opponents have scored an average of 47.8 points per game in 2021, 4.8 more than Sunday's total.

 - The 44.1 PPG average total in Jets games this season is 1.1 points more than this game's over/under.